 Blog, Events & News

 89% of businesses were targeted by bot attacks in 2019 – and 79.2% of these attacks were classed as sophisticated.
-However, some industries are more likely to be targeted by certain types of attacks than others.
+However, some industries like Media and Publishing are more likely to be targeted by certain types of attacks than others.

 Below are the commonly occurring bot attacks within the media and publishing industry: